 As an added bonus, while visiting the castle, you could also visit…

 If you feel that your autumn hunt for turning colors a bit of adventure, is all too easy?
 If that is the case then you should head to Mount Horaiji (Horaijisan) near Shinshiro.
-With 1,425 stone steps, the trail that leads halfway up the mountain to the 1300 year old Horaiji Temple takes some doing, but you will be rewarded with some stunning scenery as the temple sits below a massive sheer stone cliff face and all around you can see the gorgeous turning trees.
-Until November 30, 2017 the area is the location for the Horaiji Maple Festival takes place, where all manner of events are staged and local specialties are sold.
+With 1,425 stone steps, the trail that leads halfway up the mountain to the 1300-year-old Horaiji Temple takes some doing, but you will be rewarded with some stunning scenery as the temple sits below a massive sheer stone cliff face and all around you can see the gorgeous turning trees.
+Until December 1, 2019, the area is where the Horaiji Maple Festival, where all manner of events are staged and local specialties are sold.
 November 23 is the main day of the festival and if you can make it then, there is plenty to do besides the majesty of the autumn leaves.

 Image: Mark Guthrie (own work)

 Image: By David A. LaSpina [CC-BY-SA-3.0] via flickr.com